Shivam2906-ui/Kanban-board-celebal-final-assignment/README.md

-# Kanban Board App with React.js
+# Kanban Board webApp with React.js

 This project is a simple Kanban board application built using React.js.
 Kanban boards are an effective way to manage and visualize tasks in a workflow, making it easy to track progress and collaborate with a team.